 Iliopsoas bursitis symptoms and iliopsoas tendon inflammation have similar symptoms and may be difficult to distinguide between the two.
-Symptoms include pain at the front of the hip which may radiate down to the knee or even into the buttocks.
+Typically pain is felt at the front of the hip and groin, which is described as a deep pain in the groin and may radiate down to the knee or even into the buttocks.

-There will be tenderness at the front of the hips and possibly in the front of the quadriceps muscles.
-A snapping sensation may be felt in the hip.
-In the mornings, pain and stiffness could be felt which eases as the body gets warmed up.
-Pain usually gets worse as activity increases.
-Pain is felt on resisted hip flexion and passive hip extension (taking the leg backward).
+Other symptoms include a snapping sensation may be felt in the hip.
+In the mornings, pain and stiffness could be felt which eases as the body gets warmed up but gets worse as activity increases.

 What can the patient do?

 Rest from repetitive activities or those that cause pain.
 If it hurts or makes things worse the following day then don't do it.
 Continuing to train on an overuse injury will prevent healing and may cause the injury to become chronic and more difficult to treat.

 Apply ice to ease pain and inflammation.
 Do not apply ice directly to the skin but wrap in a wet tea towel, or use a commerically available cold compression wrap which is likely to be more convenient and may apply compression to the area as well.

 When pain allows, begin gentle stretching exercises for the hip flexor muscles.

 A doctor or sports injury professional may refer you for a CT scan or MRI if necessary to confirm the diagnosis.
 A doctor may prescribe or advise on anti-inflammatory medications such as Ibuprofen to redice pain and inflammation or both the tendon and bursa.